 - Avoid keeping your passwords written down and never store them on your web browser as this can be visible to hackers looking to steal your personal information

-- Using multi-factor authentication can add another level of security to your accounts as it asks for
+- Using multi-factor authentication can add another level of security to your accounts as

 further verification of your identity before allowing access.
-The extra verification may include:
+The extra verification may

 - A piece of information only you know, such as a password or secret question and answer